LiamMcCausland/InternalAssessment/README.md

 # InternalAssessment
-Internal assessment for my IB Computer Science Course
+Internal assessment for my IB Computer Science Course.
+This Program involves a user interface that allows the creation and editing of quizzes for the user.